Revised July 10, 2015

 Plex Copyright Policy

 If you believe that your Intellectual Property rights are being violated by the use of any Plex Service, contact us at firstname.lastname@example.org.
-The notice must include (1) an identification of the allegedly infringing content; (2) an explanation of how you believe your rights are being infringed; (3) your contact information, including full name, company, mailing address, and email address; (4) your signature in either electronic or physical form; and (5) the following statements:
+The notice must include (1) an identification of the allegedly infringing content; (2) an identification of the copyrighted work claimed to have been infringed, and/or an explanation of how you believe your rights are being infringed; (3) your contact information, including full name, telephone number, company, mailing address, and email address, each of which must be true and valid; (4) your signature in either electronic or physical form; and (5) the following statements:

 - "I swear under penalty of perjury that I am the owner of the identified copyrighted content or I am authorized to act on behalf of the owner of an exclusive right that is allegedly infringed."